bsaitheja/bsaitheja/README.md

 - 👋 Hi, I’m @bsaitheja
-- 👀 I’m interested in role like Software Developer, Software Enginner, Android Developer, Java Developer
+- 👀 I’m interested in roles like Software Developer, Software Enginner, Android Developer, Java Developer
 - 🌱 I’m currently learning Cloud technologies
 - 💞️ I’m looking to collaborate on solving problems
 - 📫 You can reach me at saitheja96@gmail.com or +1(213)-245-3047